Best VPNs for Warzone in 2026

 Can a VPN lower my ping?

 Sometimes, yes.
 If your ISP is taking a poor route, a VPN can improve the path.
-In other cases, the VPN adds a little overhead.
-The honest answer is that it depends on the route, server and protocol.
+In other cases, the VPN adds overhead.
+The honest answer is that it depends on the server, distance, protocol and route.

 What is the best VPN for Warzone on console?